Halle Berry Styles Military Romper With Peek-A-Boo Lace Bra & Snakeskin Sandals at Comic-Con

 Completing the ensemble was a pair of Aquatalia’s Sasha sandals that featured a snakeskin toe strap, suede ankle strap and 3.5-inch block heel.
 The shoes retail for $395 but are currently on sale for $198 on aquatalia.com.

+Along with a messy hairdo and guzzling down a glass of whisky, Berry embraced the casual-chic attitude and style to match her co-stars.

-Also looking stylish was Channing Tatum, who had on a vest, button-down shirt and trousers — all in different shades of blue — with tan lace-up dress shoes.
+Also looking sharp was Channing Tatum, who had on a vest, button-down shirt and trousers — all in different shades of blue — with tan lace-up dress shoes.

 “Kingsman: The Golden Circle” hits theaters on Sept.
 22.